unstoppabledomains/dev-docs/crypto-payments/integrating-with-libraries/library-usage.md

 ---
-title: Using the Resolution Libraries
+title: Using the Resolution Library
 description: This page covers the process for sending and receiving crypto payments using resolution libraries.
 ---

+# Using the Resolution Library

 ## Resolving a Crypto Address From a Domain